jafarmanx/madrasah-lite/Lesson_1.md

 - Mother: Aminah

 ### Who Took Care of Him?
--- Mother (Aminah) until age 6
+- Mother (Aminah) until age 6
--- Grandfather (Abdul Muttalib) until age 8
+- Grandfather (Abdul Muttalib) until age 8
--- Uncle (Abu Talib) afterward
+- Uncle (Abu Talib) afterward

-## Activity on Seerah (5 min)
+## *Activity on Seerah (5 min)*
-Activity Name: Fill in the Blanks - Worksheet
+- Activity Name: Fill in the Blanks - Worksheet
-Activity Description: A worksheet the kids will fill in related to lesson. this worksheet will show the family tree.
+- Activity Description: A worksheet the kids will fill in related to lesson. this worksheet will show the family tree.

 ## Lesson on Hadith/Sunnah (15 min)